 Zucchini Noodle SaladPosted: October 1, 2013

-I am not actually a vegetarian but I often tend to lean in that direction.
-I enjoy meat as many do and am not willing to completely give it up, but I find myself craving vegetable based dishes more often than not.
+I am not actually a vegetarian, but I often tend to lean in that direction.
+I enjoy meat, and am not willing to completely give it up, but I find myself seeking out vegetable based dishes more often than not.
 I also love finding ways to swap out ingredients in dishes in favor of making it healthier.
-There are many veggies that work so well to replace starches such as eggplant lasagna or spaghetti squash so taking a cue from the latter I decided to try making ‘noodles’ out of zucchini.
+There are many vegetables that work so well to replace starches such as eggplant lasagna or spaghetti squash, so taking a cue from the latter I decided to try making ‘noodles’ out of zucchini.
 I am so excited with the results.
-I flavored it as I would a light pasta salad and served it warm which was a perfect light and comforting meal for these early autumn nights.
+I flavored it as I would a light pasta salad, and served it warm.
+It was a perfect light and comforting meal for these early autumn nights.

 INGREDIENTS (makes 4 large servings):